sophiagracelydia/Facebook_Data_Analysis/README.md

   Column 15 :   www_likes_received

-The facebook data set have been given in this repository in facebook_data file.
+The facebook data set have been given in this repository in fb_data file.
 Store the data in HDFS.

 ### Create a table in Hive ###
 ```terminal